 Quieres un, café?
 Brunch at one of the delicious local restaurants.
 We started our day with coffee and food after an early arrival before heading into the hotel zone.
 We ate at an adorable coffee shop (no longer open; updated 2020) which had a huge menu of pasteles, and traditional Mexican dishes ranging from sweet crepes to savory huevos rancheros.
 We had a tough time choosing, so we ordered both (plus a chilaquiles verdes con Pollo)

 Things to Do in Cancun

 Head to the north side of the hotel zone and spend the day beach hopping down to the Caribbean side.
 There are 11 public beaches within the hotel zone making it a great spot to rent wave runners.
 Each beach is unique and offers visitors warm turquoise-colored water along the white sand.
 Go on a reef and shipwreck snorkeling tour or visit the Chichen Itza ruins with a cenote swim.

 On our last day of the trip, we stayed in Cancun & explored local restaurants, shops, and accommodations.
 I regret not planning a water activity for that day, so I would highly recommend doing so because it looks like a blast.
-Next time we’re in the area we plan to rent surf boards, kayaks or paddle boards to explore the area further.
+Next time we’re in the area we plan to rent surfboards, kayaks or paddleboards to explore the area further.
 There’s also parasailing, ziplining and ATV tours, and don’t forget to try out the flyboard flight!